kurrx/cors-proxy/README.md

 ### Configuration

 You can edit `server.js` file in root directory to change the way server proxies requests.
-All available [options](#options) listed below.
+All available options you can see [here](#options).

 ```js
 import createServer from './src/index.js'